-[Version 2022, validation packages: PV-SPH.0000043, PV-SPH.0000044]
+[Version 2024, validation packages: PV-SPH.0000055, PV-SPH.0000056, PV-SPH.0000057]

-The MSc program in Physics requires 90 ECTS credits to complete, and is expected to take 18 months.
+The MSc program in Physics requires 90 ECTS credits to complete and is expected to take 18 months.
 The first year (60 ECTS credits) consists primarily of courses, exercises, the weekly seminar, and the first part of the master's work, designed to strengthen and complete the student's existing physics knowledge.
-The lectures can be taken at Fribourg, or may be partially composed of courses offered under the BeNeFri agreement, or from the "Troisième Cycle Romand" courses of the Swiss-French universities.
+The "elective courses" can all be taken at Fribourg, or may be composed of courses offered at another Swiss University with the preliminary agreement of the study advisor.
 The MSc degree course is completed by a research project of 36 ECTS credits in total, which includes the writing of a Master's thesis.